hide

 There’s considerable demand for English teaching in Brazil – so are there great jobs on offer?

 If you’re a TEFL teacher seeking unique landscapes, a party lifestyle and passionate locals in an incredibly multicultural and ecologically diverse setting, teaching English in Brazil is the choice to make.
-While Brazil is perhaps most famous for the beaches of Rio, the Amazon Rainforest, Carnival and, of course, its devotion to football and beach volleyball, it’s also a country where English teachers can thrive.

 With an audience for English learning and an economy on the rise, Brazil is well worth investigating.
 TEFL teachers who want to explore the vast teaching opportunities available can find rewarding teaching jobs in state schools, private schools, international schools, language schools, universities and private tutoring.
-With Brazil’s economic growth over recent decades, and the global popularity of English being so high, there’s plenty of opportunity for any TEFL-certified teacher.
+With Brazil’s economic growth over recent decades and the global popularity of English being so high, there’s plenty of opportunity for any TEFL-certified teacher.

 A culturally diverse and enormous country, you won’t find two cities alike in Brazil, nor two teaching jobs.
-With so much to explore, so many people to meet and so much fascinating history, music, literature and nature to enjoy, Brazil is an adventurer’s dream.
-So how do English teachers find work teaching in Brazil?
+With so much to explore, so many people to meet, and so much fascinating history, music, literature and nature to enjoy, Brazil is an adventurer’s dream.
+So, how do English teachers find work teaching in Brazil?
 What requirements do you need to meet to teach English in Brazil?
 Where can jobs be found?
 Let’s take a deep dive into teaching in Brazil, jobs and where to find them.

 English teaching jobs in Brazil: an overview